rekhaDevs/samagragovernance.in/src/pages/team/index.md

       health in South Africa and India.

-      An opportunity to create real impact on the ground brings Bhanu to Samagra.
+      An opportunity to create real impact on the ground brought him to Samagra.
       He intends to leverage his academic grounding and hands-on experience in global health to create impact at scale.
 Bhanu currently leads the Anamaya programme in Odisha.
     image: /img/3.jpg
     linkedInProfile: .
     name: Bhanu Prabhakar